gunony/ML_Book_Valuations/README.md

-## Books_Evaluation : Find the right model that predicts book rating.
+## Book_Valuations : Find the right ML model that predicts book rating.

 ### Table of Contents